Victoria Louwagie, P.A.-C.

 Speaking of HealthTesting for hepatitis C could save your lifeJuly 28, 2022

 Food intolerances are common.
 But many people confuse food intolerance with food allergies.

 A food allergy causes an immune system response that affects several organs within the body.
 These reactions can vary from moderate symptoms, like developing hives or a body rash, to life-threatening symptoms, such as anaphylaxis, which causes your immune system to release a flood of chemicals that can cause you to go into shock.

 - Tingling of the tongue, lips or face

 - Swelling of the hands, feet, mouth or tongue

 - Blurred vision

-If you are experiencing any of the above symptoms, you should speak to your primary health care provider or seek emergency care if needed.
+If you experience any of these symptoms, you should speak to your primary care provider or seek emergency care.

 In contrast, food intolerances typically have less serious symptoms and are more commonly related to the gastrointestinal tract.
-The most common food intolerances are lactose (dairy) intolerance and food additive intolerances, such as monosodium glutamate (MSG) or flavor enhancers.
+The most common food intolerances are lactose (dairy) intolerance and food additive intolerances, such as MSG or flavor enhancers.

 - Abdominal bloating